dggsoares/Simple-Python-Exercises/README.md

 # Simple Python Exercises
-Simple exercises developed to learn Python language
+Simple exercises developed to learn Python language in an evil way?

 Enjoy!